standardnotes/electron-clear-data/README.md

 ## leveldb files

 Each database is represented by a set of files stored in a directory.
-There are several different types of files as documented below:
+There are several different types of files as documented below (all of which will be deleted by `electron-clear-data`):

 ### Log files